 Discretionary Use

 All property in the City of Saskatoon is assigned a zoning designation.
-Within each zoning designation, uses can be permitted, prohibited, or discretionary.
-Prior to purchasing, developing, or using a property, you should contact Planning and Development to determine the appropriate Zoning Bylaw regulations.
+Within each zoning designation, land uses can be permitted, prohibited, or discretionary.
+A Discretionary Use refers to a land use that is not automatically permitted under zoning regulations but may be allowed at the discretion of the approving authority.
+Prior to purchasing, developing, or using a property, you should contact Planning and Development to determine the appropriate Zoning Bylaw regulations:

 - Day Cares and Preschools